hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 types](https://www.consul.io/docs/platform/k8s/service-sync.html#kubernetes-service-types)
 and configure correctly in Kubernetes.
 If the service is configured correctly, it will be discoverable by Consul like any other service in the datacenter.

+~> Warning: You are responsible for ensuring that external services can communicate with services deployed in the Kubernetes cluster.
+For example, `ClusterIP` type services may not be directly accessible by IP address from outside the Kubernetes cluster for some Kubernetes configurations.

 ### Network Security